 Exam (80%) Investigation (20%)

-Standard entry requirements, plus Grade 5 in GCSE English Language and GCSE Mathematics.
+Standard entry requirements to include Grade 4 in GCSE English Language and Grade 4 in Mathematics

-£36 for textbooks plus £80 per year for compulsory field trips.
+£39.99 for the below textbook plus £80 per year for compulsory field trips.

 There are various options for students considering a career in the field of Geography including urban planning and community development, cartography, GIS, Climatology, environmental management and research.
 Students may consider direct entry into related employment.